 A Transformative "Keynote First" Approach

-Dr. Avi Kaplan was our keynote speaker.
+We were fortunate to have Dr. Avi Kaplan as our keynote speaker at SCIPIE 2017.
 He led attendees in considering how to reframe research to more appropriately consider critical issues in educational psychology related to the conference theme.

 The most prominent characteristic of life in the 21st century is change; tremendous and rapid continuous transformations in access to information, modes of social interaction, technological tools for work, and overall images of the future.
 How adequate are our current educational psychological theories and research methods for understanding people’s motivation, learning, and development under such continuously changing circumstances?